attilacsontos/Workflow/FirstFile.md

 Trying to do the same from VS Code (the same being checking what are the validation steps if any) --> It's also directly committed and merged.
 There was no validation.

+---
+Date: 2024-05-08
+Author: Bertrand

+Hypothesis : the absence of merge is because it was done on the "Main" branch directly.
+Let see how it goes when a new branch is created.